One of the most recent success stories to emerge from my coaching programs is Tien Chiu.

 All of these entrepreneurs are outliers when it comes to their income and lifestyle.
 They’re making several hundred thousand to several million dollars a year and they do so from their homes, or while traveling the world.
 They get to decide what they work on and enjoy the satisfaction of helping other people do things or recover from things that they too are passionate about.

 Build Your Small Audience

 I share Tien’s story with you and focus on this idea of small audiences because I want to inspire you to believe this outcome is possible for you too — even within the next couple of years.

-Bear in mind, when I say small I really just mean focussed.
-That is what small is, the power of focusing on something with such targeted force that you derive big changes.
+When I say small I really mean a specific and clear focus.
+That’s what small is, the power of focusing on something with such targeted force that you derive big changes.
 Those changes are big for you as the founder of the company and big for your customers.

 Small doesn’t mean you hold back or don’t dream big.
 You can live a huge life thanks to a widely profitable, small business.

-If all of this sounds great, but you don’t understand how to even grow a small audience and attract a small customer base, then I recommend you start with my free workshop –
+If all of this sounds great, but you don’t understand how to even grow a small audience and attract a small customer base, then I recommend you joins in the Laptop Lifestyle Academy.

 Once you sign up I can guide you to the best training guides for the stage you are up to.
 If you need to choose a topic or business model, or you need to create a product, or ramp up your marketing and sales of your existing business – the Academy can help.